 “New Scandinavian Cooking” is a rarity – a culinary show that is not filmed in a kitchen or a studio.
 Instead, the series hosted by Andreas Viestad is filmed at locations throughout Scandinavia, offering a visual tour of Northern European cuisine, culture and history.
 In each episode, Viestad prepares recipes featuring locally sourced ingredients, ranging from berries and mushrooms to cod and mussels.

 Get up-to-date advice on retirement and financial planning with host David Holland, CEO of Holland Financial.
 He will lead discussions of all things financial, including long-term care, investments, estate planning, reverse mortgages and more.

 Samantha Brown’s Places to Love

-Join Samantha Brown on a discovery of the heart of travel by highlighting the people who are changing, challenging and strengthening a destination to deliver a decidedly refreshing and enriching travel experience.
-Brown seeks out little-known spots and haunts where innovators are creating brand new travel experiences.
+Join Samantha Brown as she highlights the people who are changing, challenging and strengthening destinations for refreshing and enriching travel experiences.
+Brown seeks out little-known spots and haunts where innovators are creating brand new adventures.